The Simpsons season 20: 20th anniversary

 In 2009, to celebrate the 20th anniversary of the premiere of The Simpsons, Fox announced that a year-long celebration of the show titled "Best.
 20 Years.
 Ever." would run from January 14, 2009 to January 14, 2010.
 Several contests were run, including the "Unleash Your Yellow" contest in which entrants designed a poster for the show and "Best.
 Couch Gag.
 Ever." where fans created their own live-action couch gag video.

 As part of the celebration, the Irish-themed episode "In the Name of the Grandfather" premiered on Sky1 in the United Kingdom and Ireland on March 17, 2009.
 It was the first-ever episode of the show to air in Europe before being seen in the United States.
 The American debut of the episode was on March 22.

 Reception

-Critical reception
+Critical response

 Robert Canning of IGN gave the season a 7.9 out of 10 improving 1.3 from the past season.
 He gave it a positive review saying that it was "Good" and that "With at least two more years of The Simpsons guaranteed, this unexpected but very welcome resurgence has come at a perfect time.
 If they can keep the momentum moving, the series is primed to once again approach perfection and go out at the top of its game."